GalSim-developers/GalSim/INSTALL.md

 at the terminal prompt.
 If you get a "Command not found" error, or the reported version is not 2.6.X or 2.7.X, you will need to install 2.6 or 2.7 series Python.
-In this case you should read the "Getting Python and required modules" Section below.
+In this case you should read the "Getting Python and required modules" section below.

 It may be that there is or soon will be more than one version of Python installed on your operating system, in which case please see the "Making sure you are using the right Python" Section below.

-###Getting Python and required modules
+### Getting Python and required modules

 For a list of places to download Python, see http://www.python.org/getit/.

-The galsim package also requires
+The GalSim package also requires

 * the numerical Python module NumPy (http://numpy.scipy.org)